Child Protection Policy

 - Ensure all staff and volunteers understand their responsibilities in being alert to the signs of abuse and responsibility for referring any concerns to the DSL

-- Ensure that whole school training occurs annually so that staff and volunteers can fulfil their responsibilities [dependant on final version of KCSiE 2016]
+- Ensure that whole school training occurs regularly with at least annual updates so that staff and volunteers can fulfil their responsibilities

 - Ensure any members of staff joining the school outside of this training schedule receive induction prior to commencement of their duties

-- Ensure that copies of safeguarding records are transferred accordingly (separate from pupil files) when a child transfers school
+- Ensure that safeguarding records are transferred accordingly (separate from pupil files) when a child transfers school

 - Ensure that where a pupil transfers school and is on a child protection plan or is a child looked after, the information is passed to the new school immediately and that the child’s social worker is informed